-Rina Schenfeld has choreographed solo and company performances that have been presented on the world’s most important stages.
-She uses the objects of daily life for her props, tests the limits of their usefulness and creates a poetic world with them.
-Her choreographic work may be divided into several periods: the geometric period, which focuses on props with clean geometric lines that meet those of the dancer’s body and create associations and restrained drama; a period of going to nature during which she used natural props such as water, wind and palm trees; a period of light and shadow during which she investigated reflections and plays of light and shadow.
-Recently, Schenfeld has turned to merging video and animation, and uses her own original songs in her work.
+Rina Schenfeld has choreographed solo and company performances that have been presented on important stages around the world.
+She uses the objects of daily life for her props and creates a poetic world with them.
+Her choreographic explorations with props changed over the years, starting with geometric creations, which focused on props with clean geometric lines that meet those of the dancer’s body and create associations and restrained drama; works of nature, during which she used natural props such as hair, water, wind,; and a work in which she investigated reflections and plays of light and shadow.
+Later, Schenfeld turned to merging video and to using her own original songs in her work.
 Recently she has turned to masks.

 Rina Schenfeld was born in Tel Aviv on December 15, 1938.
-Her father, Israel Schenfeld, a salesman, and her homemaker mother, Devora (née Zeikel), were both born in Komarno, Poland.
-They had a son, Abraham, who was born in 1932.
+Her father, Israel Schenfeld, a salesman, and her homemaker mother Dvorah (née Zekel), were both born in Komarno, Poland.
+They had a son, Abraham Elihu, who was born in 1933.

 Rina Schenfeld began her studies at the end of the 1950s with the classical ballet teacher, Mia Arbatova.
-The 1956 appearance in Israel by Martha Graham (1894–1991) and her troupe made a strong impression on her, and between 1956–1959 she studied the Graham style at the studio of Rena Gluck, also appearing in her company.
-In 1959 she won a scholarship to study at Martha Graham’s studio and at Juilliard.
+Between 1956 and 1959, she studied the Martha Graham style at the studio of Rena Gluck, also appearing in Gluck’s company.
+In 1959, she won a scholarship to study at Martha Graham’s studio and at Juilliard in the United States.